maxviazov/Spring-Frameworks-/Spring-Framework-Versions.md

 - Spring Framework 6.0.x: Jakarta EE 9-10 (jakarta namespace)
 - Spring Framework 5.3.x: Java EE 7-8 (javax namespace)

 The last specification version supported by Spring Framework 5.3.x is the javax-based Java EE 8 (Servlet 4.0, JPA 2.2, Bean Validation 2.0).
 As of Spring Framework 6.0, the minimum is Jakarta EE 9 (Servlet 5.0, JPA 3.0, Bean Validation 3.0), with the latest Jakarta EE 10 (Servlet 6.0, JPA 3.1) recommended.
+The upcoming Jakarta EE 11 (scheduled for early 2024) will be supported on a best-effort basis in Spring Framework 6.1.x, in particular for corresponding servers such as Tomcat 11.

 # What's New